ujamii/ujamii-dsgvo/README.md

 TODOs / Known issues
 -------------------------

+Have a look at the [issues list on GitHub](https://github.com/ujamii/ujamii-dsgvo/issues).

 * linked records (FAL, categories, ...) are ignored as the deletion process does it directly in the database, not via extbase models.